alya-El/restaurant-page/README.md

 # restaurant-page
 This project was completed for The Odin Project.
-The project's aim was to make a functional multi-page restaurant website using WebPack to bundle files and JavaScript to generate the entire contents of the website.
+The project's aim was to:
+1. make a functional multi-page restaurant website using WebPack to bundle files
+2. Use JavaScript to generate the entire contents of the website.

 ### Completed:
 - Menu